This Getting Started Guide applies to Zymkey 4i products only.

 Good security begins with assigning each device a unique and unalterable identity (Device ID), that is used to authenticate subsequent interactions with the device.

 Zymkey generates a unique Device ID by measuring certain attributes of the specific host Raspberry Pi (Measurement), and then combining that Measurement with the unique ID of a specific Zymkey.
 The combination process uses a cryptographic function and this process is generally termed “binding”.
 On completion of a binding process, then Zymkey is said to be “bound” to the Pi.

-Once the software installation has finished, reboot your pi.
+When the software installation has completed, reboot your pi.
 After the reboot has completed, the pi will perform an operation that will temporarily bind the Zymkey to your pi.
 Once the Zymkey is bound to the pi, the Zymkey’s blue LED should blink slowly - once every 3 seconds - to indicate that the binding is complete.

-At this point, the binding is temporary and the Zymkey can be moved to another Pi and the binding process repeated.
+At this point, your Zymkey is in Developer Mode, the binding is temporary and the Zymkey can be moved to another Pi and the binding process repeated.

-Zymkey operational, temporary binding to host (developer mode)
+Zymkey operational, temporary binding to host (Zymkey in Developer Mode)

-When you have completed all your development work and you are ready to deploy into the field you should permanently bind your Zymkey to a ‘specific’ Pi.
-This will lock your Zymkey into Production Mode.
+When you have completed all your development work and you are ready to deploy your system into the field we recommend that you permanently bind your Zymkey to a 'specific host Pi and SD card '.